Learn about The Edge, a 40,000sqm office building in Amsterdam, and what it can show you about the future of smart buildings.

 - Networking infrastructure collects and monitors the gathered data and relays this information to users.

 - Automation software and tools optimize the building's systems in response to incoming data, usually for comfort, safety, and efficiency.
 Human operators can also use these to intervene in the building's operations as needed, often remotely.

-Additionally, many smart technology vendors, particularly those selling networking and automation, will usually include tools that analyze data about the building (and sometimes around the building).
+Many smart technology vendors offer tools to analyze data about a building.
+In some cases, these tools can even analyze data around the building.
+This is particularly true for vendors selling networking and automation.
 These will frequently employ algorithmic or machine-learning processes to assist a facilities manager in making decisions about the building's systems.

 The smart technologies you need to know about